It's Fall BBQ Season! What's Grilling?

 Wet Brine vs Dry Brine For Salmon

-The major advantage of a wet smoked salmon brine is that submerging the the fish for 8-12 hours helps cure the salmon more evenly than a dry preparation.
-I find the salmon filet has a more even flavor throughout the cut and the presentation/color of smoked salmon from a wet salmon brine is better.
+The major advantage of a wet smoked salmon brine is that submerging the fish for 8-12 hours helps cure the salmon more evenly than a dry preparation.
+I find the salmon filet has a more even flavor throughout the cut, and the presentation/color of smoked salmon from a wet salmon brine is better.

 How Long To Smoke Salmon

-If you don’t already have an Instant Read Thermometer, get one and you’ll never overcook any meat or fish again.
+If you don’t already have an Instant Read Thermometer, get one, and you’ll never overcook any meat or fish again.

 How Long To Smoke Salmon at 225F – Pellet Grills